MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/5-policy.md

 ## Azure Policy for Kubernetes

-Azure Policy for Kubernetes uses the Open Policy Agent (OPA), an open source, general-purpose, platform-agnostic engine that supplies policy evaluation and enforcement.
+Azure Policy for Kubernetes uses Open Policy Agent (OPA), an open source, general-purpose, platform-agnostic engine that supplies policy evaluation and enforcement.
 OPA provides a declarative language that lets you create policy definitions along with the corresponding Application Programming Interface (API).

 Azure Policy for Kubernetes extends Gatekeeper, which is an open-source, Kubernetes-based implementation of an admission controller for OPA.
+This admission controller acts as follows:

-The admission controller intercepts requests for the Kubernetes cluster control plane to create or update its resources, such as pods or deployments.
-The admission controller evaluates each request against the policies you define and, depending on the outcome of that evaluation, allows or blocks the corresponding action.
+1. Intercepts requests for the Kubernetes cluster control plane to create or update its resources, such as pods or deployments.
+1. Evaluates each request against the policies you define.
 Each request that's evaluated is also logged.
+1. Depending on the outcome of the evaluation, allows or blocks the corresponding action.

-Azure Policy for Kubernetes does the following operations:
+Azure Policy for Kubernetes also takes the following actions:

 - Checks periodically for Azure Policy assignments that target the Kubernetes cluster hosting the admission controller pods.
 - Deploys policy definitions into the cluster as custom resources that apply constraints, which the admission controller pods enforce.